Marcus-UK/CV/README.md

 ## Experience

 **Scholarpack** (03/2016 to 07/2017)
 *First Line Technical Analyst*

+- Acted as the first point of contact for all customers requiring software support (both phone and live chat).
+- Worked with customers to resolve non-technical issues and provide general software guidance.
+- Directly worked with our technical team to ensure that any technical issues were resolved promptly.
+Also acted as a conduit for customer feedback on areas of the product that required improvement.

 **JPC Commercial Services** (03/2014 to 03/2016)

  *Accounts Assistant*  (09/2015 to 03/2016)

-  -Part of a team responsiblr for maintaining the day to day accounts of small chain of hotels.
+ - Part of a team responsible for maintaining the day to day accounts of small chain of hotels.
-  -Solely responsible for all payroll tasks relating to 70+ employees.
+ - Solely responsible for all payroll tasks relating to 70+ employees.
+ - Actively worked with suppliers to reduce business costs.

  *Receptionist and Assistant Manager* (03/2014 to 09/2015)

 - Managed the hotel’s reception and housekeeping teams.
 This involved training, rota management and ensuring that all employees    --maintained high standards in their work.
 - Provided professional and friendly service to all hotel guests.
 - Ensured that all correspondence from guests and suppliers was replied to in a timely manner.
 - Took responsibility for accurately recording and banking all hotel takings.

-##Interests
+## Interests

 Outside of work, I like to keep active and particularly enjoy cycling (although having recently moved from Lincolnshire to London, this hobby has become a fair bit scarier).
 I am also an avid snowboarder and like to try and get away when I can.
 I have previously completed a snowboard instructing qualification in Canada.